thaddavis/crewai_and_agentops_script/video_script/1/1_devcontainer_setup.md

 }
 ```

-Over the course of this video you'll understand what the content of this file means...
+You'll understand what the content of this file does shortly...

 ## `Dockerfile.dev` file